whiprandolph/bestseller/Part 3 - The Deepest Revolution/16 - Build Spiritual Strength with Others.md

 How could the women have offered feedback and given their consent if the women's groups didn't exist in the first place?
 How could the study sessions have formed if everyone in a given town were selfishly focused on their own life, and didn't care about building a healthy nation with others?

 If the communities of receptive people didn't exist, there would have been no one for the organizers to consult with, to build a nation with.
-The communities of people had to exist before they could be united into a respectful nation.
+The respectful communities had to exist before they could be united into a respectful nation.

 These healthy communities are simply groups of people that have their own agreements on how to live well together.
 They still live under ruling-class laws, but despite that, they have their own standards and choose their own way of life the best they can based on all the principles in this book, including integrity, deep connection with the Earth, and generosity.